EnzoVezzaro/prime/README.md

 ---

-> **What is the minimum information an agent needs to understand a codebase without reading its code?**
+> **What is the minimum information an agent needs to understand a codebase and acomplish a task without reading unnecesary/unrelated code?**

 That is the question behind Prime.